 3. Establish employee roles and responsibilities.
 Know which employees can do what in the event of an emergency.
 If a key staff member (including you) cannot get into the office, know who can step in and fill that role.
 Decide who will be responsible for reporting an emergency and notifying the appropriate parties.

 4. Insure your business against potential risks.
 A general liability policy will protect you against claims that you are responsible for an injury or property damage.
 A business owners’ policy will also protect your tools and equipment.
 Professional liability coverage will protect you if you provide professional services.
 Having the right kind of insurance will protect you against the specific risks your company faces.

 5. Safeguard your data.
 Make sure your company and customer data is backed up to the cloud.
 Having a current backup offsite will protect you if your computer equipment is damaged or if you suffer a data breach or cyber attack.

-- Review and revise your contingency plan bi-annually.
-Go over and update the plan every six months to account for staff changes, economic factors, and other issues pertinent to your business.
+6. Review and revise your plan twice a year.
+Update the plan to reflect staff changes, economic factors, and other issues that are relevant to your business.

 You can’t plan for every possible scenario, but identifying possible risks and planning for ways to address them will make it easier to recover from a crisis or emergency.

 For even more ways to make sure your business is protected against the unexpected, learn more about the various types of business insurance to protect everything you’ve built.